digipres/workbench/src/dataflows/cul.md

 move photo@camera photo@adele "Take\nPhotographs"
 """Pictures are taken of the front and back of the carrier, and these photos are added to the metadata folder of the SIP."""

-combine photo@adele "Add photos\nto SIP"
+delete photo@adele "Add photos\nto SIP"
 """The photographs are added to the SIP metadata folder."""

 space